 A Will gives directions about how you want your assets divided upon your death.
 If you have minor children, it also nominates guardians for your children if you pass away before they turn 18.
-The Will does not prevent your estate from going through the probate process, it simply acts as a guide which the court will use if your estate goes through the probate process, or for your Personal Representative to carry out less formally if no probate is necessary.
+The Will does not prevent your estate from going through the probate process, it simply acts as a guide that the court will use if your estate goes through the probate process, or for your Personal Representative to carry out less formally if no probate is necessary.
 For more information about probate, see How to Avoid Probate.

 A Will is not activated until you die.
-If you become incapacitated through an injury, illness or disease, the Will does not offer any help.
+If you become incapacitated through an injury, illness, or disease, the Will does not offer any help.
 In that case, there are other documents you might need and they may or may not be effective.
 For a full explanation of those documents and the pros and cons, see Incapacity Planning.